 The Layers of the GI Tract

-The mucosa is the innermost layer of the GI tract and it is a mucous membrane consisting of an epithelial layer, a thin layer of connective tissue, and another thin layer of smooth muscle cells.
+The mucosa is the innermost layer of the GI tract and it is a mucous membrane consisting of an epithelial layer, a thin layer of connective tissue, and another thin layer consisting of smooth muscle cells.

 The esophagus has the same wall structure as all the other segments of the GI tract.

 The small intestine is organized in 3 parts, namely the duodenum, jejunum, and ileum.
-The wall of the small intestine also consists of the same four layers as the larger part of the GI tract.
+The wall of the small intestine also consists of the same 4 layers as the larger part of the GI tract.
 However, the small intestine has some specifics.

-The epithelial layer of the small intestine’s mucosa is built of single-layered cylindrical epithelium, which contains many different cell types, e.g.
+The epithelial layer of the small intestine’s mucosa is built of single-layered cylindrical epithelium, which contains many different cell types, e.g.,

-- Goblet cells: secreting the mucus
+- Goblet cells: responsible for secreting mucus

-- Longitudinal fibres—outer, thinner layer
+- Longitudinal fibers—outer, thinner layer

-- Circular fibres—inner, thicker layer
+- Circular fibers—inner, thicker layer

-Except for the main part of the duodenum, the serosa covers the entire small intestine.
+Apart from the main part of the duodenum, the serosa covers the entire small intestine.

-Specifics of the Small Intestine
+Specifics of the small intestine

-Special structural characteristics of the small intestine facilitate the digestion and the resorption—the so-called valves of Kerckring.
+Special structural characteristics of the small intestine facilitate digestion and resorption—the so-called valves of Kerckring.
 They are mucosal and submucosal folds.
 They boost the resorption by extending the surface and allow the chymus to move helically instead of straight through the intestine.

 Apart from valves of Kerckring and villi, the small intestine also contains microvilli, extensions of the free membrane of the resorption cells, which build a fuzzy line (brush border) and reach into the lumen of the small intestine.

-Specifics of the Large Intestine
+Specifics of the large intestine

-The muscularis consits of the following layers:
+The muscularis consists of the following layers:

-- Outer layer of smooth longitudinal muscles
+- Outer layer of the smooth longitudinal muscles

-- Inner layer of circular muscles
+- Inner layer of the circular muscles

-Histology of the Gastric Mucosa Including Its Glands
+Gastric Mucosa and Histology of Its Glands

 Apart from some deviations, the gastric mucosa consists of the same four layers as the whole GI tract.

-One single layer of cylindrical epithelial cells constitutes the surface of the mucosa.
-Their function is the secretion of mucus.
+One single layer of cylindrical epithelial cells constitute the surface of the mucosa.
+Their function is to secrete mucus.
 The mucosa consists of a lamina propria with areolar connective tissue and muscularis mucosae, which is characterized by smooth muscles.